spaenles/spaenles/Microelectronics_Fabrication.md

 # Fabrication Steps
 I wanted to walk through a number of the steps that our wafers underwent as we processed them.
 For the analysis stage of the project I chose to measure and do calculations for the mosfets we created so I'll use them as an example to show each step in a little more detail.
 We used a number of standard processes while creating our devices including photolithography, wet etching, thermal oxidation, metal deposition, and diffusion doping.

 Using the mosfet as an example I've drawn up a step by step walkthrough of how we processed the wafers.
+You can see the lithography masks used for the mosfets, they serve as a stencil allowing us to selectively cut holes through the silicon dioxide layer covering the surface of the wafer.
+Once we have our holes down to the substrate we can do some process: diffusion doping, metal deposition, or just growing more oxide.
+You'll be able to see those steps more clearly in the second sketch where I drew out a cross section of the wafer as we go through each step.

 **MOSFET fabrication masks:**